Bharath-G-153/Keras-to-ONNX-Conversion/README.md

 ### Pre-requisites and Installation
 1) Run the train.py
 2) Run the detect.py(test)
-3)To convert h5 to ONNX, run keras2onnx-example-master/convert_keras_to_onnx.py
+3) Convert h5 to ONNX

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install all the necessary packages.